DaymaNKinG990/pob-api-extended/tests/integrations/COVERAGE_REPORT.md

 ## Coverage by Component Group

+> **Note:** [FULL] indicates each listed component has at least one test, whereas the overall coverage percentage (see line 125) reflects the fraction of possible component-pair integrations exercised by tests.

 | Group | Components | Coverage Status |
 |-------|------------|-----------------|
 | API | 3/3 | [FULL] |